ionic-zone/ionic.zone/_drafts/_articles/cli.md

 If you used Cordova or Ionic before, you know that the first step before being able to create a project with them is always to create a global installation of their CLI tool by running `npm install -g cordova` or `npm i -g ionic`.
 Then `cordova` or `ionic` becomes available globally in your command line.

-`npx` on the other hand enables you to a) run a _local package_ from the project you are working on or b) run a _package that is not (yet) installed in your project_ or even _outside of a project context_ alltogether.
+`npx` on the other hand enables you to a) run a _local package_ from the project you are working on or b) run a _package that is not (yet) installed_ in your project or even _outside of a project context_ alltogether.

+Besides being pretty handy, this also means that each Capacitor project can have its own version of the CLI locally installed in the project.
+Even if you upgrade one Capacitor project, you can easily still use an older version in another project.

 The first two Capacitor commands use these options: